darklang/dark/integration-tests/README.md

 Unfortunately in our setup integration test files are scattered across the code base.
 There are multiple steps and changes you have to make to write a new integration test.

-1. If your test require preloaded data (are you starting with a non-empty canvas), you will need to add an ops file inside **backend/test_appdata**.
+1. If your test require preloaded data (are you starting with a non-empty canvas), you will need to add a file inside **backend/test_appdata**.
 File names follow the format of `test-{your_test_name}.json`.
 You may copy from other setup files that have similiar initial conditions as your new test.

 2. Add a new function to **integration-tests/test.js** (ES6 syntax will work).
 ```
 test('{your_test_name}', async t => {
-  IF YOU WANT TO VALIDATE UI INTERACTIONS, WRITE YOUR LOGIC HERE
+  // UI assertions go here
 });
 ```